Man who shot a gun near Kuirau Park market and playground jailed

-Shooting a sawn-off shotgun near a playground and busy farmers' market has landed a gang member in prison.
+Shooting a sawn-off rifle near a playground and busy farmers' market has landed a gang member in prison.

 Cody James Fane was sentenced in the Rotorua District Court yesterday to three years seven months in prison on a charge of discharging a firearm with reckless disregard or intent to injure, and two breach of bail charges.